NHSDigital/identity-service-api/e2e/README.md

-# Api-Tests
+# Identity Service Tests

 This is a collection of end-to-end test suites to verify the oauth api is working as intended.

 * `scripts/` A set of methods, classes and scripts to help facilitate the test cases
-* `scripts/config.py` This contains all the configuration for running the tests.
+* `scripts/config.py` This contains environment configuration for running the tests.
 * `performance/` A set of requests to stimulate multiple users on the service
-* `steps/` Reusable steps for a set of test cases
 * `tests/` The tests are defined here.

 We are using pytest as our test runner, you can find out more about pytest by visiting